 TOP 10 Firmware development failures:

-Now here is the Top 10 of firmware Development failures, which would need to be avoided to develop secure medical devices:
+Now here are the Top 10 firmware Development failures, which would need to be avoided to develop secure medical devices:

 - Insecure Web Interface